Darguima/SpotHack/README.md

 $ yarn deploy
 ```

 Now you need to provide the server URL to the app.
+This URL is the link that you use to access the server from **outside the localhost** (probably is `https://<server_IP>:3000`).
 To store the URL, you can create a file named `.env` with the following structure, or you can input it directly in the app, below the login page or in the app settings.

 ```env
 SPOTHACK_SERVER_URL= ...